saiful199324/docTime/README.md

 Step 1: Download the Project

-i.Open your web browser and navigate to https://github.com/saiful199324/docTime. ii.Click on the "Code" button and choose the "Download ZIP" option. iii.Extract the downloaded ZIP file to your desired location.
+1. Open your web browser and navigate to https://github.com/saiful199324/docTime.
+2. Click on the "Code" button and choose the "Download ZIP" option.
+3. Extract the downloaded ZIP file to your desired location.

 Step 2: Database Setup